mayalrosen/papers/journal.md

 #my cool paper
-#me and my friends, who are all based in great places
+#me and my friends, who are all in nice houses
 This is the intro to my amazing paper (B & D, 2019).
 We should also reference (Smith, 2011).